raghavmecheri/viper/misc/Report.md

 | April 7th     | Desugar Implemented              |
 | April 16th    | Semantic Checking Implemented    |
 | April 25th    | Codegen Implemented              |
+## `12.6` Software Development Environment
+## `12.7` Programming Style
+We generally wrote code according to the following style guidelines:

+Some files begin with multi-line OCaml functions that describe their purpose, especially when the file name is vague.
+Open and import statements are the first lines of compiled code in every file.
+Modules, types, data structures, exceptions, and global variables follow open statements.
+Non-nested global function declarations are preceded by multi-line OCaml comments describing general behavior.
+Nested functions are only used in their parent function, and usually don’t include descriptive comments.
+Particularly important nested functions include comments.
+OCaml “in” statements appear at the end of lines (when applicable), allowing following “let” statements to begin the next line.
+Pattern matching guard statements for S/AST elements appear in the same order that they are defined in the S/AST.
+Pattern matching on elements with tuples uses parentheses (for example, For(e1, e2, e3, s) instead of For e1, e2, e3, s.).
+Lines generally wrap at around 80 characters, when applicable.

 [↩️  Back to Contents 📌](#0-contents)